wilbcn/AWS-Projects/Monitoring traffic with VPC Flowlogs.md

 ### 4. Configure NACLs
 Steps taken with relevant screen shots.
 1. NACLs act as a firewall at the subnet level.
 Controlling both inbound and outbound traffic from our subnets, enhancing security.
+As NACLs are stateless, we must specificy explicit rules to allow inbound or outbound traffic.
 2. Navigated to VPC dashboard and under security tab, network ACLs, Create network ACL.
 3. Here I created an NACL within our VPC created for this project.
 4. I then went and edited the inbound and outbound rules of our NACL to allow ICMP traffic for our IP address.
 NACLs have an implicit deny all rule.
 We must add explicit allow rules.
 The inbound rule allows us to make the ping request from our local machine to EC2.
 The outbound rule allows the EC2 to send the ping response back to our local machine.